-Regulative category Examples of corresponding United Nations treaties and principles on outer space, related General Assembly resolutions and other guidelines Elements Scope of application Partly, article VI of the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies ^a Activities ratione materiae); jurisdiction (ratione loci/personae) Authorization and licensing Article VI of the Outer Space Treaty; General Assembly resolution 59/115 Licensing procedure; change of status: modification, suspension or revocation of license; conditions for granting licences; connection to other relative categories: registration, liability, safety Safety Article IX of the Outer Space Treaty; Principles Relevant to the Use of Nuclear Power Sources in Outer Space; ^b Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space [⊆] Avoidance of harmful interference with activities in the peaceful exploration and use of outer space, as stipulated in article IX of the Outer Space Treaty; design and technical requirements, safety assessments and risk analysis; responses to emergency situations Continuing supervision of activities of non-governmental entities Article VI of the Outer Space Treaty Mechanisms for the supervising role and competencies of supervising authorities (during normal operation and in case of incidents) Registration Articles VIII and XI of the Outer Space Treaty; articles II and IV of the Convention on Registration of Objects Launched into Outer Space; ^d General Assembly resolutions 1721 (XVI) B and 62/101 Establishment of appropriate registry at the national level; obligation to submit information to competent authority; submission of data to the United Nations Liability and insurance Articles VI and VII of the Outer Space Treaty; articles II and III of the Convention on International Liability for Damage Caused by Space Objects [®] Obligation of insurance and financial responsibility; amount of insurance coverage (minimum requirements); state indemnification Transfer of ownership or control of space objects in orbit Articles VI, VII and VIII of the Outer Space Treaty; Convention on Registration of Objects Launched into Outer Space; Convention on Adequate requirements for the transfer of satellites a United Nations, Treaty Series, vol. 610, No. 8843)
+Regulative category Examples of corresponding United Nations treaties and principles on outer space, related General Assembly resolutions and other guidelines Elements Scope of application Partly, article VI of the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies ^a Activities (ratione materiae); jurisdiction (ratione loci/personae) Authorization and licensing Article VI of the Outer Space Treaty; General Assembly resolution 59/115 Licensing procedure; change of status (modification, suspension or revocation) of licence; conditions for granting licences; connection to other relative categories (registration, liability, safety) Safety Article IX of the Outer Space Treaty; Principles Relevant to the Use of Nuclear Power Sources in Outer Space; ^b Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space ^c Avoidance of harmful interference with activities in the peaceful exploration and use of outer space, as stipulated in article IX of the Outer Space Treaty; design and technical requirements, safety assessments and risk analysis; responses to emergency situations Continuing supervision of activities of non-governmental entities Article VI of the Outer Space Treaty Mechanisms for the supervising role and competencies of supervising authorities (during normal operation and in case of incidents) Registration Articles VIII and XI of the Outer Space Treaty; articles II and IV of the Convention on Registration of Objects Launched into Outer Space; ^d General Assembly resolutions 1721 (XVI) B and 62/101 Establishment of appropriate registry at the national level; obligation to submit information to the competent authority; submission of data to the Secretary-General Liability and insurance Articles VI and VII of the Outer Space Treaty; articles II and III of the Convention on International Liability for Damage Caused by Space Objects ^e Obligation of insurance and financial responsibility; amount of insurance coverage (minimum requirements); State indemnification Transfer of ownership or control of space objects in orbit Articles VI, VII and VIII of the Outer Space Treaty; Convention on Registration of Objects Launched into Outer Space; Convention on International Liability for Damage Caused by Space Objects; General Assembly resolution 62/101 Adequate requirements for the transfer of satellites

+^a United Nations, Treaty Series, vol. 610, No. 8843.

-b General Assembly resolution 47/68 of 14 December 1992
+^b General Assembly resolution 47/68.

-⊆ Official Records of the General Assembly, Sixty-second Session, Supplement No. 20 (A/62/20), paras.
-117 and 118, and annex.

-d United Nations, Treaty Series, vol. 1023, No. 15020);

-e United Nations, Treaty Series, vol. 961, No. 13810);
+^c Official Records of the General Assembly, Sixty-second Session, Supplement No. 20 d United Nations, Treaty Series, vol. 1023, No. 15020. bid., vol. 961, No. 13810.